Idlewild Historic & Cultural Center

 The story isn’t told just with local memorabilia within walls of a building.
 The telling takes visitors to areas beyond Idlewild and in some ways, beyond Lake County, for as it unfolds, visitors will see that the Idlewild story is the American story in all its social and cultural significance.

 The location is between Baldwin and Reed City just off US-10 Highway at 7025 Broadway, Idlewild.
-The Center focuses on historic, museum exhibits, and cultural activities.
+The Center focuses on historical exhibits and cultural activities.

 Picture